jepst/CloudHaskell/README.md

 3. Copy the compiled executable Pi6 to some location on each of the three hosts.

 4. For each node, we need to create a configuration file.
 This is plain text file, usually named `config` and usually placed in the same directory with the executable.
-There are many possible settings that can be set in the configuration file, but only a few are necessary for this example; the rest have sensible defaults.
+There are many possible settings that can be given in the configuration file, but only a few are necessary for this example; the rest have sensible defaults.
 On `masterhost`, create a file named `config` with the following content:

         cfgRole MASTER
         cfgHostName masterhost